Kitchen Fitting Cost

 But most these days would offer a package to take care of design as well as the supply of the cabinetry, worktops, and appliances."

-Cost of New Kitchen Units
+Cost of Kitchen Materials

 I'm considering getting my kitchen cabinets replaced next year.
 What is the most durable type of kitchen cabinet in terms of the material used?